villano-lab/galactic-spin-W1/paper/paper.md

 By analyzing the rotational velocities of bodies in galaxies, physicists and astronomers have found that there seems to be something missing in our understanding of these galaxies.
-One theory is that there is some matter present in this galaxies which we cannot see because it doesn't interact with light - that is, that these galaxies contain dark matter [REF].
+One theory is that there is some matter present in this galaxies which we cannot see because it doesn't interact with light - that is, that these galaxies contain dark matter [@1978ApJ...225L.107R].

 Participants in this
 workshop will have the opportunity to explore dark matter through scientific literature-based